 Independent Adjuster and Public Adjuster applicants shall file with OSI a surety bond in favor of the superintendent in the aggregate amount of not less than ten thousand dollars ($10,000).
 The bond shall be one executed by an authorized surety insurer.
+If the bond is not on file, we allow 10 days from the date of the application for the bond to be submitted/received.
 Additional information and forms can be found on the NM OSI website under Individual Applications.

 Staff adjuster applicants must list the name and NAIC Company Co-Code of the sponsoring Company.